yasirufernando101/robomassign/README.md

 2. [Assignment Repo](https://github.com/hkustenterprize/RM2022-Embedded-Tutorial-Assignments)
 3. Notice Board: All the update of videos and assignments will be put [here](https://shimo.im/docs/loqeWQjRlJSBV8An/)
 4. Contact Us: In the WeChat/Whatsapp group

+## Zoom QA session
+Use [this link](https://hkust.zoom.com.cn/j/5741479064) to join, for every Tuesday, Thursday, and Saturday from 8pm to 9pm.

 ## Assignment format
 **Git**: